electron/electronjs.org-old/data/blog/governance.md

 ## Why are things changing?

-People in the Electron project coordinate in timezones around the world with volunteers, with fulltime maintainers, and with several companies who all rely on Electron.
-Until now we've been successful with informal coordination; but as the team grows, that approach doesn't scale.
+People in the Electron project coordinate in timezones around the world with volunteers, with full-time maintainers, and with several companies who all rely on Electron.
+Until now, we've been successful with informal coordination; but as the team has grown, we've found that the approach doesn't scale.
 We also want to make it easier for new contributors to find a place to call home in the project.

 ## Working Groups